 The Frederik Meijer Honors College provides academically talented students from all majors with the opportunity to work with excellent teaching faculty in a small college environment.
-The mission of the honors college is to provide a challenging interdisciplinary liberal education and a living/learning environment that prepares students to be intellectually curious, lifelong learners and leaders in their communities and a changing world.
-Additional honors college information can be found in the honors college section of the catalog.
-Honors courses are team taught, blocked sequentially, and offer an interdisciplinary approach to general education.
+The mission of the honors college is to provide a challenging interdisciplinary liberal education and a living/learning environment that prepares students to be intellectually curious lifelong learners, and leaders in their communities and a changing world.
+Additional honors college information is available in the honors college section of the catalog.
+Honors courses are team-taught, blocked sequentially, and offer an interdisciplinary approach to general education.

 Office of Integrative Learning and Advising

 Integrative Learning and Advising offers a variety of programs and resources to fully engage students in their lifelong educational journeys and assist them in making connections between school, work, and other spheres of their everyday lives.

 Some of the hallmark programs of the Office of Integrative Learning and Advising:

 - Brooks College Advising Support Services coordinates and assists in providing services and resources supporting academic advising for students majoring or minoring in Brooks College academic programs.

 - Brooks Professional Series offers students the opportunity to connect their academic program to professional skills and opportunities.
 Students will learn how to articulate their majors, develop a professional "brand," and make connections through networking events.